Nutrient: Choline

 Choline is an essential nutrient.
 The cholines are a family of water-soluble quaternary ammonium compounds.
 Choline is the parent compound of the cholines class, consisting of ethanolamine having three methyl substituents attached to the amino function.
 Healthy humans fed artificially composed diets that are deficient in choline develop fatty liver, liver damage, and muscle damage.
 Choline was not initially classified as essential because the human body can produce choline in small amounts through phosphatidylcholine metabolism.

 Conditionally essential

 Conditionally essential nutrients are certain organic molecules that can normally be synthesized by an organism, but under certain conditions in insufficient quantities.
 In humans, such conditions include premature birth, limited nutrient intake, rapid growth, and certain disease states.
 Inositol, taurine, arginine, glutamine and nucleotides are classified as conditionally essential and are particularly important in neonatal diet and metabolism.

 Non-essential

 Non-essential nutrients are substances within foods that can have a significant impact on health.
-Insoluble dietary fiber is not absorbed in the human digestive tract, but is important in maintaining the bulk of a bowel movement to avoid constipation.
-Soluble fiber can be metabolized by bacteria residing in the large intestine.
+Dietary fiber is not absorbed in the human digestive tract.
+Soluble fiber is metabolized to butyrate and other short-chain fatty acids by bacteria residing in the large intestine.
 Soluble fiber is marketed as serving a prebiotic function with claims for promoting "healthy" intestinal bacteria.
-Bacterial metabolism of soluble fiber also produces short-chain fatty acids like butyric acid, which may be absorbed into intestinal cells as a source of food energy.